Articles and fresh news from ExpoPlatform

 Event monetisation is one of the areas where these reforms are outrightly visible.
-The once-mighty offline revenue stream that relied on in-person engagement or the sale of square metres has become impossible, thus paving the way for online monetisation.
+The once mighty offline revenue stream that relied on in-person engagement or the sale of square metres has become impossible, paving way for online monetisation.

 1. Offer Extended Visibility to Sponsors

-In purely offline events, sponsored displays are limited to the venue location, the booth size, and the presence of the sponsor.
+In purely offline events, sponsored displays are limited to the venue location, the booth size and the presence of the sponsor.
 On the other hand, digital mediums provide better outreach to parties seeking brand exposure.
-Sponsorship-information can be communicated to the virtual audience, even before the commencement of the event, and carried over to post-event activities.
-Furthermore, online mediums allow event organisers to provide 24X7 coverage to their sponsors, which is a big limitation of offline sponsorship mediums.
-Subsequently, they facilitate quantitative analysis of the event performance, which can then be shared with the sponsors.
+Sponsorship information can be communicated to the virtual audience, even before the event begins, and carried over to post-event activities.
+Online mediums help event organisers to provide 24/7 coverage to their sponsors, a big limitation of offline sponsorship.
+Subsequently, they allow for quantitative analysis of events, which can then be shared with the sponsors.

-To garner a significant number of eyeballs and provide maximum exposure to sponsors, the ad placement needs to be thought out carefully on the virtual medium.
-The idea is to strategically place the sponsor logos and ads in areas which are visited more frequently and by the highest number of visitors.
-These can be displayed on the event website and incorporated into the official communication channels – before, during, and after the event.
+To garner a significant number of eyeballs and provide maximum exposure to sponsors, the virtual ad placement needs to be thought out carefully.
+Strategically place the sponsor logos and ads in areas visited more frequently and by the highest number of visitors.
+These can be displayed on the event website and incorporated into the official communication channels – before, during and after the event.

-Offering sponsored listings on strategic web-pages like the homepage, registrations page, and various information listing pages is one way to accomplish the desired visibility quota.
+Sponsored listings on prominent web-pages like the homepage, registrations page and various information listing pages is one way to improve sponsors’ visibility.
 Here, sponsors can utilise banner ads, marquee texts, or even push notifications to reach out to more visitors than ever.

 Organisers can also offer opportunities to sponsor news and articles in the blog section of the event website.
-Similarly, they can also host sponsored sessions to improve visibility amongst the attendees.
-Lastly, prepopulating virtual event goody bags with sponsored content (e.g. user guides, onboarding manuals, discount coupons, access to exclusive workshops etc.) is another great way to monetise on sponsors’ branding.
+Similarly, they can host sponsored sessions to improve visibility amongst the attendees.
+Prepopulating virtual event goody bags with sponsored content (e.g. user guides, onboarding manuals, discount coupons, access to exclusive workshops) is another great way to monetise on sponsors’ branding.

 Placing sponsored content on high-traffic pages like the homepage, registration page, news page